EnochK56/Enoch-s-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
+I have now first started my project on Voice Assistance with AI.
+So far, I have finished setting up my Raspberry Pi.
+I'm looking forward to start coding in the Raspberry Pi build my project.
+A challenge I as facing before was
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+  # Starter Project

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=-osPt0VxOHs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my Starter project, I chose the retro mini arcade.
+A device that can play 5 different games; Tetris, Snakes, Race Cars, Space Invaders, and Slots.
+It can also remove sound or turn the brightness up.
+I chose this project because I thought It would be a great way to learn the basics of engineering and I would also want to learn how to solder things.
+The arcade works by pressing buttons that send messages to the chip.
+Afterward, the chip will relay the message to the screen to do what it was told to do.
+A challenge that occurred for me was the soldering.
+Since the arcade device was so small, it was a challenge to solder things precisely like for example, soldering the USB port to the chip of the arcade machine.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.